MicrosoftDocs/win32-pr.it-it/desktop-src/WMP/playlistcollection-setdeleted.md

 ## <a name="remarks"></a>Commenti

-**Windows Media Player 10 Mobile**: questo metodo non è supportato.
+**Windows Media Player 10 Mobile:** questo metodo non è supportato.

 ## <a name="requirements"></a>Requisiti